openlists/ElectrophysiologyData/README.md

 ### Neuroimaging Tools & Resource Collaboratory (NITRC)

 NITRC is a general purpose repository community board for neuroimaging tools, resources, and datasets.
-In general, is has more tools than datasets listed, and there is nothing specific to EEG about it, but it does contain some available EEG datasets.
+It is generally more focused on tools than datasets, but it does contain some available EEG datasets.

 [Home Page](https://www.nitrc.org/) -
 [Paper](https://doi.org/10.1016/j.neuroimage.2015.05.074)